 But wait a minute, we Escapees are making history in what’s left of this town.
 Less than a mile from the Lakewood post office, in 1983 came the beginning of a new community in Lakewood, which has added a lot of color to a place packed with history.

 So began a recreational vehicle park which was named Escapee Park (SKPs), The Original Ranch.

 The Lakewood site is part of an 8000-acre ranch owner by Wayne Gregory.
 The club purchased 15 acres.
 Then the pioneers arrived from all over the States, with one thing in mind – working hard to make a beautiful park that all Escapees could use.
 These people were mostly retired and between the ages of 50 and 75.
 The land was divided into 118 lots and were sold at $1,200 each.
 The layout was done by Richard Grunenwald, Lot 81.

 The unique thing about the construction of the park is that it was all done by about 100 members from all walks of life.

 The clubhouse was built in 1984 by Paul Ogilvie, the sunroom was added on later.
 Ted Lee was the first President.
 Joy and Kay Peterson, the founders of this park had Lot 84, the first managers, Tom and Ronny Foster, Lot 32.

 Our park is famous for its friendliness – caring and hugs.
 If you are not a hugger when you arrive, you will be one if you leave.

-It's a little slice of heaven and we are proud of it.
-So all together I think the Escapee Park was the best thing that ever happened to Lakewood!!!!!
+It’s a little slice of heaven and we are proud of it.
+So all together I think the Escapees Park was the best thing that ever happened to Lakewood!!!!!